adikurniawan7/a0177fdb-6f70-410f-99a9-d6a0bac1eace/README.md

 * If last number is smaller than current number, add to the current pool
 * else clear current pool

+## Future Improvements
+1. Find Longest Increasing Subsequence algorithm can be improved.
+2. Solution containerisation using Docker
+3. Add generate code coverage report as part of CI Workflow.
+Currently I created the report manually and committed it to the repo.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first